pSahoo-456/AI-powerd-Tender-Document-Evalution/README.md

 ---

 <p align="center">
-  Made with ❤️ by Prakash
+  Made with ❤️ by AI Developers
 </p>